Randomized Adversarial Style Perturbations for Domain Generalization: Experiments

 \subsection{Results on Office-Home}

-To validate the effectiveness of our algorithm, we conducted experiments on Office-Home.
-Table~\ref{tab:off} clearly shows that the proposed algorithm achieves better accuracy than existing methods on Office-Home.
-Similar to DomainNet, the proposed method exhibits stronger performance improvement in difficult target domains.
-This is consistent with the observation in DomainNet that RASP is more useful when there exists a larger discrepancy between source domains and target domains.
-Note that ADVTSRL~\cite{yang2021adversarial} and DDAIG~\cite{zhou2020deep} adopt different hyper-parameters for each target domain, which makes direct comparison with those methods unfair.
+To validate the effectiveness of our approach, we conducted experiments on an additional dataset, Office-Home.
+Table~\ref{tab:off} clearly shows that RASP with NFM outperforms other methods on this dataset.
+The proposed method exhibits greater performance improvement in more challenging target domains; this is consistent with the observation in DomainNet that RASP is useful especially when there exists a larger domain discrepancy between the source and the target.
+ADVTSRL~\cite{yang2021adversarial} and DDAIG~\cite{zhou2020deep} are optimized with a separate set of hyperparameters for each target domain and the comparisons with these methods are unfair.